 - If you do find a valid Will, then:

-- If the Will nominates you as Personal Representative, you promptly file it and a Petition for Probate & Nonintervention Powers, informing the Court that you have now found a Will for Descendant and asking the Court to admit the Will to probate and issue you new Letters Testamentary.
+- If the Will nominates you as Personal Representative, you promptly file it and a Petition for Probate & Nonintervention Powers, informing the Court that you have now found a Will for Decedent and asking the Court to admit the Will to probate and issue you new Letters Testamentary.

 - If the Will nominates another as Personal Representative, you promptly deliver the Will to the nominee and let him/her file it and a Petition for Probate &

-Nonintervention Powers, informing the Court that a Will for Descendant has been found and asking the Court to admit the Will to probate, revoke your Letters of Administration, and issue him/her new Letters Testamentary.
+Nonintervention Powers, informing the Court that a Will for Decedent has been found and asking the Court to admit the Will to probate, revoke your Letters of Administration, and issue him/her new Letters Testamentary.